 PET-CT scan

-A combination of a PET scan and a CT scan that provides detailed images from inside your body.
+A combination of a PET (positron emission tomography) scan and a CT (computed tomography) scan that provides detailed images from inside your body.

 What is a PET-CT scan?

-A CT scan uses X-ray and a computer to create a detailed 3D picture.
-Our scanner can carry out a full body scan in just 10 seconds.
+A CT scan uses X-rays and a computer to create a detailed 3D image.
+Our scanner can carry out a full body CT scan in just 10 seconds.

-We provide the following types of PET-CT scan:
+We provide the following types of PET-CT scans:

 - fluorodeoxyglucose (FDG) PET